 - In the same skillet, melt a stick of butter.
 As the butter melts, add the chopped onions and cook until they brown.
 Next, add the minced garlic and saute until fragrant for about a minute.

-- Add the ground Spices - Turmeric, Ground Cumin, Coriander, Garam Masala and Cayenne Pepper.
-Saute for about 2 minutes until the raw smell of the spices goes away.
+- Add the ground Spices - Ground Turmeric, Ground Cumin, Ground Coriander, Garam Masala and Cayenne Pepper.
+Saute for about 1 minutes until the raw smell of the spices goes away.

 - Stir in the diced tomatoes along with salt.
 Cook for about 3 minutes.
-Next use an immersion blender to blend this tomato mixture into a puree or get it out if the skillet, cool it down to room temp. and blend in a traditional blender adding some water until smooth.
-(If using a traditional blender, remember to cool down the mixture, use some water and blend it in batches to avoid bursting).
+Next use an immersion blender to blend this tomato mixture into a puree or get it out if the skillet and blend using a high speed blender adding some water until smooth.

 - Heat Butter in the same skillet.
-As the butter melts, add the blended mixture.
+As the butter melts, add the blended and strainer sauce.
 Cook over medium high heat for about 2-3 minutes.

-- Stir in Chicken, along with Heavy Cream and Chicken Broth.
+- Stir in Chicken.
+Add in Chicken Broth.
 Cover cook for about 10 minutes.